-Announcement: 20160628 – Recruitment of Tutors, 4th Admission – Tin Shui Wai English Tutorial Project
+Announcement: 20160628 – Recruitment of Tutors, 4th Intake – Tin Shui Wai English Tutorial Project

 English Tutors and Volunteers Wanted

 I write to invite you and your family members to participate as volunteers to provide a free English tutorial service to the poor and needy teenagers in Tin Shui Wai (TSW), the so called City of Sadness in HK.
 This is the Fourth Intake of a noble project initiated by Class 1971 WYHK in 2015 and is endorsed by Father Deignan, Father Stephen Chow and both Principals of WYK and HK.
 Their recommendations are at Attachments 1 to 4.
 Both WYHK & WYK Past Student Associations are our partners of this Project too.
 The Fourth Intake will start in Sept./Oct.
 2016 and since we are expanding our project to cover even more needy students, we need even more volunteers to help.

 According to Wikipedia, TSW “acquired a rather dubious reputation in Hong Kong for being an area where numerous serious family and social issues, including domestic violence, mental illness, and suicide occurs….. ……..
 Tin Shui Wai is prone to family tragedies because of its remote location, limited employment opportunities, and high density of public housing estates.
 Some would also argue that the large number of new immigrants from Mainland China in the area, struggling to adjust to the different cultural and social dynamics of Hong Kong, also contributes to the problem.”
 While the HK Government has committed to improve and provide more services to its residents, there is always a gap between supply and demand.